 Gateway to the North Cape Plateau, Honningsvaag boasts infinite views over the vast expanse of the Arctic Ocean and is reportedly the world’s northern-most city.
 Neighbouring Hammerfest is also frequently and deservedly visited; this area was of particular significance during the Second World War when it fell into German hands due to its strategic location near to the Soviet Union.
 The north Norwegian town of Tromso is also a staple of these itineraries, not least because of how well it illustrates how modern architecture can sit comfortably alongside traditional and beautifully preserved old buildings.
 It is from here the majority of White Sea cruises start and finish.

-During the summer months when the bitter cold has subsided, this region becomes home to much marine and birdlife and areas such as the Solovetsky also have their own microclimate enabling farming of vegetables and fruit.
+During the summer months when the cold has subsided, the White Sea region becomes home to much marine and birdlife and areas such as the Solovetsky also have their own microclimate enabling farming of vegetables and fruit.
 And it is during the summer that a White Sea cruise will enable you to enjoy this rarely experienced destination.

-The 24 hours of sunlight experienced in the Arctic Circle is not only a remarkable experience in its own right, but also has a highly practical benefit as well; you will not miss a moment of the tranquil beauty of this region.
+The 24 hours of sunlight experienced in the Arctic Circle during the summer months is not only a remarkable experience in its own right, but also has a highly practical benefit as well; you will not miss a moment of the tranquil beauty of this region.

 Day 1 - Fly London to Tromso.
 Embark MS Caledonian Sky